This article teaches us How to Build a Simple LED Circuit; an LED is small special light that shine when to get electricity.

 Final Safety Check:

-• Check again if all parts are strong and no open wire left.
+- Check again that all parts are strong and no open wire remains and also run the circuit for some time and see if it stays safe.

 Note: